StillLynnTheCloset/kotlr/README.md

 #### 0.6.3 ####

-  * Add amalgamation types back in when constructing the amalgamation from a specific type
+  * Add amalgamation types back in when constructing the amalgamation from a specific type.

 #### 0.6.2 ####

-  * Fix issue when trying to store `Post` classes in Room database
+  * Fix issue when trying to store `Post` classes in Room database.
-  * Expose a new helper function `Moshi.Builder.addKotlrTypes` to easilly add Kotlr data types' adapters to your own instance of Moshi
+  * Expose a new helper function `Moshi.Builder.addKotlrTypes` to easily add Kotlr data types' adapters to your own instance of Moshi.

 #### 0.6.1 ####

-  * Add JsonAdapter for `Color`
+  * Add JsonAdapter for `Color`.

 #### 0.6.0 ####

-  * Only fail on unknown JSON properties when `getApi` is called with `debug = true`
+  * Only fail on unknown JSON properties when `getApi` is called with `debug = true`.
-  * Add support for Blog.avatar property, this is a list of `Media` objects
+  * Add support for Blog.avatar property, this is a list of `Media` objects.
-  * Add support for Post.parentPostId
+  * Add support for Post.parentPostId.
-  * Add support for Post.parentBlogUUID
+  * Add support for Post.parentBlogUUID.

 #### 0.5.0 ####

   * Add a bunch of new requests including:
-    * Create new post (NPF and Legacy post types)
+    * Create new post (NPF and Legacy post types).
-    * Edit post (NPF and Legacy post types)
+    * Edit post (NPF and Legacy post types).
-    * Reblog post (NPF and Legacy post types)
+    * Reblog post (NPF and Legacy post types).
-    * Get Post
+    * Get Post.
-    * Follow Blog
+    * Follow Blog.
-    * Unfollow Blog
+    * Unfollow Blog.
-    * Like Post
+    * Like Post.
-    * Unlike Post
+    * Unlike Post.
-  * Use more `val`s instead of `var`s
+  * Use more `val`s instead of `var`s.
-  * Add an object to all API responses containing Tumblr's rate limit headers
+  * Add an object to all API responses containing Tumblr's rate limit headers.
     * Now every API call will tell you how many requests you have left in the hour and in the day.
-  * Add support for Post.objectType
+  * Add support for Post.objectType.
-  * Add support for Post.type
+  * Add support for Post.type.
-  * Add support for Post.blogUUID
+  * Add support for Post.blogUUID.
-  * Add support for Media.cropped
+  * Add support for Media.cropped.
-  * Add support for Media.hasOriginalDimensions
+  * Add support for Media.hasOriginalDimensions.
-  * Add support for Media.colors
+  * Add support for Media.colors.
-  * Add support for TextContent.SubType.Indented
+  * Add support for TextContent.SubType.Indented.

 #### <= 0.4.0 ####